-In-order to create a positive online outlook, you need to first determine what could a negative outlook look like…
+In order to create a positive online outlook, you need to first determine what could a negative outlook look like…

 It could include your business name (brand name) appearing first, followed by scathing customer reviews and Google reviews.

-The first search result pitches company official website.
+The first search result pitches the company official website.
 The second name is website name + fraud.
 Apparently, the clients grew so angry with the management that they voluntarily started a company naming their organization as a fraud.

-All these make grounds to check for official company website.
+All these make grounds to check for the official company website.
 It follows the same pattern.
 There are certain obviously artificial reviews, followed by scathing customer reviews.
-Under these circumstances, its negative online image is easily accessible to most common internet users and instantly falls-out with company.
+Under these circumstances, its negative online image is easily accessible to most common internet users and instantly falls-out with the company.

 How to create a positive online Outlook

-As shown above a negative online review could draw virtual curtains for your online existence.
+As shown above, a negative online review could draw virtual curtains for your online existence.
 This usually includes stingy reviews

 And let’s be clear, Google can decide what People think about your Business.

-Since is clear that every business needs to have a positive online outlook, let’s discuss about various factors contributing towards your online visibility.
+Since is clear that every business needs to have a positive online outlook, let’s discuss various factors contributing towards your online visibility.

 Google Search result Trumps 3rd party Reviews

-When a user types in a company name, it show cases all recent and most engaging profiles associated with a company name.
+When a user types in a company name, it showcases all recent and most engaging profiles associated with a company name.